vinnyhoward/til/data-structures-and-algorithms/algorithms-problem-solving-patterns.md

 5. How should I label the important pieces of data that are a part of the problem?

 ## Explore Concrete Examples

+Coming up with examples can help you understand the problem better.
+Examples also provide sanity checks that your eventual solutions works how it should.

+- Start with simple examples (write it down, what are the inputs?
+What about the outputs?)

+- Progress to more complex examples

+- Explore examples with empty inputs

+- Explore examples with invalid inputs

+## Break down the problem

+Write out the step that you will take to solve the problem, it can be pseudo code, it can be just guidelines written with comments, or whatever helps you best to visualize and breaking it down to smaller digestible parts.
+This forces you to think about the code you'll write before you write it, and helps you catch any lingering conceptual issues or misunderstandings before you dive in and have to worry about the details.